"You have the magic!"

 - Spikes Of Doom/The Walls Are Closing In: During the "Strait Jacket" illusion, the magician must escape while trapped between two spiked walls closing together.

 - Spinning Clock Hands: Midnight Madness has the clock hands moving backwards towards noon.

 - Stage Magician: Unusual for this trope, the player is a female magician, as shown on the backglass and in the video displays.

 - The Place

-- Timed Mission: All of the illusions, the Theatre Hurry-Up, and the Wizard Mode are timed.
+- Timed Mission: All of the illusions, the Theatre Hurry-Up, Video Mode, and the Wizard Mode are timed.

 - Video Mode: One of the random options in the Basement is Video Pinball.
 You play for 30 seconds, trying to hit all six targets for an extra ball.

 - Wall Crawl: One of the sides of the Magic Trunk allows the pinball to cling to it.

 - When the Clock Strikes Twelve: Advancing the clock to midnight starts Midnight Madness; the clock goes backwards from midnight, and each shot to the Magician's Trunk scores 2 million times the current hour.